jayperryworks/javascript-101/slides.md

 --

-### What is a program?
+### What is a program (or app)?

-A __program__ is a set of instructions that you write to tell a computer what to do
+A set of written instructions that explicitly tells the computer what to do

 --

 ### What is programming

-__Programming__ is the task of writing those instructions in a language that the computer can understand.
+The task of writing those instructions in a language that the computer can understand.

 --

 ### What is programming language

-__Programming language__ is a formal language that specifies a _set of instructions_ that can be used to produce various kinds of output.
+A formal language that specifies a _set of instructions_ that can be used to produce various kinds of output.

 (e.g. JavaScript)